abauville/Sunaba/README.md

 ## Installation on MacOSX

 # Using Homebrew package manager
-- brew install gcc-5 // (by default MacOS calls clang which doesn't work ery well with omp)
+- brew install gcc-5 // (by default MacOS calls clang which doesn't work very well with omp)
 - brew install glfw3
 - brew install glew
 - brew install libpng
 - brew install ffmpeg --with-fdk-aac --with-ffplay --with-freetype --with-libass --with-libquvi --with-libvorbis --with-libvpx --with-opus --with-x265

+note: to upgrade homebrew on OSX10.12:

+if you get the error message:

+/usr/local/Library/brew.sh: line 32: /usr/local/Library/ENV/scm/git: No such file or directory

+then:

+cd "$(brew --repository)" && git fetch && git reset --hard origin/master

+if you get the error:

+Error: /usr/local must be writable!

+then use the following to switch the ownership of the folder (can be restored afterwards):

+sudo chown -R $(whoami) /usr/local

+to restor the ownership of the folder to the file system:

+sudo chown root:wheel /usr/local

 If you get this error message at execution: